-SEHD's marketing team is responsible for collaborating with SEHD faculty, staff, students and alumni as well as University Communications, CU Online and the CU Foundation to advance SEHD's image and standing among wide-ranging target audiences.
+SEHD's marketing office is responsible for collaborating with SEHD faculty, staff, students and alumni as well as University Communications, CU Online and the CU Foundation to advance SEHD's image and standing among wide-ranging target audiences.
 Julia Cummings is the marketing director.
-Serwaa Adu-Tutu is the marketing coordinator.
-Please reach out to the team if you have a marketing need or question at Julia.Cummings@ucdenver.edu / 303-315-6339 or Adwoa.Adu-Tutu@ucdenver.edu.
-We create and help support:
+Please reach out to her if you have a marketing need or question at Julia.Cummings@ucdenver.edu / 303-315-6339.
+The marketing office creates and help supports:

 - Marketing plans and strategy

 - Advertising

 - Branding

-- Copyedits

-- · Electronic communications
+- Electronic communications

 - Event websites and RSVPs

-- · Graphic design
+- Graphic design

 - Photography

 - Press releases and PR (media inquiries and pitches)

 - Print materials (information sheets, flyers, SEHD publications)

-- Publications

 - Purchasing of promotional items

 - Social media

+- Sponsorships

 - Story ideas and writing of stories for Edge magazine, CU Denver News, CU Connections

 - Videos

 - Website content (Please email SEHDHelp@ucdenver.edu with your web needs/suggestions.
 SEHD's tech team will involve marketing as needed for the drafting of web copy, approvals, coordination with academic services, copyedits, etc.)